ZhongRuoyu/ruoyu.xyz/_posts/2020-09-30-september.md

 Had a terrible dream last night.
 A hard rain's gonna fall.

-> Fate whispers to the warrior, "*You can not withstand the storm.*"
+> Fate whispers to the warrior, "*You cannot withstand the storm.*"
 > The warrior whispers back, "*I am the storm.*"